Swing Trading

 Swing Trading Stocks

-Stocks are particularly very ideal for swing trading.
+Stocks are particularly ideal for swing trading.
 Large-cap stocks often swing between defined high and low-price points, providing traders with plenty of swing trading opportunities.
 Stocks usually have psychological price areas that are actively targeted by investors.
 Traders can ride a trend when the price is moving in a particular direction, and later take opposite trades when there is a reversal in the market.
 Events such as earnings reports and other company news also provide lucrative swing trading opportunities for investors.

 Swing Trading Commodities

 Commodities also offer very lucrative swing trading opportunities.
 Assets such as oil and gold tend to trend strongly during certain periods, and swing traders can take advantage of these opportunities to earn huge profits.
-Supply and demand news as well as the strength of the US dollar can dictate short to medium-term price action in commodities and provide investors with opportunities for implementing swing trading strategies in the market.
+Supply and demand news, as well as the strength of the US dollar, can dictate short to medium-term price action in commodities and provide investors with opportunities for implementing swing trading strategies in the market.

 Swing Trading Indices

 Indices are statistical measures designed to track the performance of baskets of related stocks.
-Swing traders tend to watch broad indices, such as the S&P 500, which tracks the performance of top 500 listed companies in the US.
+Swing traders tend to watch broad indices, such as the S&P 500, which tracks the performance of the top 500 listed companies in the US.
 Such benchmark indices usually have well-known psychological price levels that are watched keenly by investors.
 For instance, when the price of a benchmark index is known to hit 10,000 during a recession, swing traders can look to enter sell trades when its price breaks below the 11,000-mark.

 Forex Swing Trading

 Forex is the largest financial market in the world.
 This is probably the best market for swing traders as there are usually plenty of swing trading opportunities across major, minor, and exotic currency pairs.
-Prices of currency pairs are influenced by multiple factors on a daily basis, and this provides numerous opportunities to place swing trades.
+Prices of currency pairs are influenced by multiple factors daily, and this provides numerous opportunities to place swing trades.
 While many traders prefer major currency pairs such as EURUSD because of lower spreads, swing trading strategies can be applied even on minor and exotic currency pairs because big price targets can offset the impact of relatively higher spreads.

 Swing trading Cryptocurrencies